velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “I— I can’t believe you’re risking so much… you’re throwing away your life, just in the hope of somehow reaching my people.”

 I gaze out the window, down at the waves below us, star and moonlight glinting and shivering across them.
 “The life I throw away is no life at all,” I say finally.
-“This world has broken me, and I would choose death if I cannot choose healing.”
+“I've nothing but my office to show for all my long years.
+This world has broken me, and I would choose death if I cannot choose healing.”

 Lishuen is quiet for a while.
 The only sounds are cries of seabirds and the distant roar of the ocean.
 “Have you ever seen… sunlight?
 Day?” she asks at length, in a small voice.
 Her eyelids are drooping; her gait is faltering.
 Her voice sounds just the slightest bit delirious.

 I nod.
 “I was born far from here, in the Noon District,” I say gently.
 “But that was many years ago.
-My eyes have grown accustomed to the dark.”
+I do not miss the blinding light.”

 “I… cannot imagine living on a world wh-where the sun… never moves in the sky.
 Without day or night.”
 She glances at me.
 “I suppose you’ve never known any different.”